HRLO77/snake-ai/README.md

 So during training, states that have not be recorded are added on the training (like interpreting VS compiling).

-I updated qtable values for 100,000,000 epochs and stored them in *qtable.pickle*, you can randomize values of the dictionary for your own training if you wish.
+I updated qtable values stored them in *qtable.pickle*, you can randomize values of the dictionary for your own training if you wish.
 ```python
 from game_class import Environment
 import random